Mon – Sun: 24/7 Plumbing

 Step 1: Calculating The Peak Hot Water Usage

 To begin with, you will have to calculate the peak water usage in the house.
-It is usually calculated by considering the flow rate of all faucets or appliances in litres-per-minute or lpm.
-That will help you understand the flow rate needed from the tankless hot water system.
+This is usually calculated by considering the flow rate of all faucets or appliances in litres per minute (lpm).
+This will help you understand the flow rate needed from the tankless hot water system.

 • Washing machine- 11.35 lpm